Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields: DOS in the crossed fields: nonrelativistic case

-As was mentioned above, plotting Figs.~\ref{fig:1} and \ref{fig:2} we omitted $\sim E^2/H^2$ shift of the energies.
-As follows from the energies $\mathcal{E}_{n}^{\mathrm{NR}}$ in Eq.~(\ref{spectrum-crossed-Schrodinger-x0}) that the conduction subbands shift {\it upwards\/} as $E/H$ increases.
-On the other hand, using the equivalent form of the spectrum (\ref{spectrum-crossed-Schrodinger}) which contains $- m c^2 E^2/(2 H^2) - \hbar k_y c E /H$ and integrating over $k_{min} \leq k_y \leq k_{max}$ with $k_{min} = - k_{max}$, we obtain that the remaining conduction subband shifts {\it downwards\/}, when $E/H$ increases.
+As mentioned above, plotting Figs.~\ref{fig:1} and \ref{fig:2} we omitted the shift of $\sim E^2/H^2$ of the energies.
+It follows from the energies $\mathcal{E}_{n}^{\mathrm{NR}}$ in Eq.~(\ref{spectrum-crossed-Schrodinger-x0}) that the conduction subbands shift {\it upwards \/} as $E/H$ increases.
+On the other hand, using the equivalent form of the spectrum (\ref{spectrum-crossed-Schrodinger}) which contains $- m c^2 E^2/(2 H^2) - \hbar k_y c E /H$ and integrating over $k_{min} \leq k_y \leq k_{max}$ with $k_{min} = - k_{max}$, we find that the remaining conduction subband shifts {\it downwards \/} when $E/H$ increases.
 Thus, depending on whether the $k_y$ dependence of the subbands is included in $x_0$ as in Eq.~(\ref{spectrum-crossed-Schrodinger-x0}) or not, they shift upwards or downwards, at the rate $m c^2 E^2/(2 H^2)$, respectively \cite{Kubisa1997PRB, Zawadzki1999APP}.
-As discussed in Refs.~\cite{Kubisa1997PRB, Zawadzki1999APP}, in the case of direct optical transitions, the value $k_y$ is conserved, that corresponds to the downward subband shift, which was observed experimentally.
+As discussed in Refs.~\cite{Kubisa1997PRB, Zawadzki1999APP}, in the case of direct optical transitions, the value $k_y$ is conserved.
+This results in the downward subband shift, which was observed experimentally.
 However, it is important to remember that in real samples, the broadening of DOS peaks due to the $k_y$ dependence of the energies is several orders of magnitude larger than the shift, allowing the latter to be neglected.
 As we will see later, the entire Landau state-counting procedure requires revision in the case of the collapsing Dirac spectrum (\ref{LL-collapse}).
 This issue will be revisited in the next section.